Visegrád Group: Non-EU

 Hungary, Poland, and Slovakia border Ukraine on their east.
 Poland additionally borders Belarus and Russia's Kaliningrad Oblast to the northeast.
 The Czech Republic is fully surrounded by other EU members.
 Hungary borders Serbia, a candidate for EU accession, in the south.

 Ukraine

 Ukraine, an eastern neighbour of the V4 that is not a member of the EU, is one of largest recipients of the International Visegrád Fund support and receives assistance from the Visegrád Group for its aspirations to European integration.
 Ukraine joined the Deep and Comprehensive Free Trade Area with the EU and therefore with the V4 in 2016.

 The 2022 Russian invasion of Ukraine has led to tensions within the Visegrád Group with Hungary under Viktor Orban, opposed to harsher sanctions against Russia, while the Czech Republic, Slovakia, and Poland strongly supporting Ukraine.
 In November 2022, Czech Prime Minister Petr Fiala stated, “This is not the best of times for the (Visegrád) format, and Hungary's different attitudes are significantly influencing and complicating the situation.”

+Since Robert Fico return to office in 2023 in Slovakia, Hungary and Slovakia have forged a strong strategic and ideological partnership, characterized by shared opposition to the European Union's stance on migration and military aid to Ukraine.
+This close alignment has positioned Slovakia as a key ally for Hungary in Brussels, with Fico publicly stating that the "sovereign positions of Hungary and Slovakia would be suitable for a significant strengthening of cooperation within the Visegrad Four".